by Wendy Priesnitz

 led plantings of 30 million trees across Africa to combat

-deforestation, thinks that an annual tree-planting drive could symbolize revival
+deforestation, thought that an annual tree-planting drive could symbolize revival

 for all peoples.
-Easter is a good time, she says, because Christians believe
+Easter is a good time, she said, because Christians believe

 that Christ was crucified on a wooden cross, which must have necessitated the

 felling of a tree.